 \section{Discussion}

-This paper proposes a shareability network based approach for solving large-scale SBRP considering alternate modes.
-We simplify the ILP for solving the SBRP by building the connection between SBRP and the WSCP by decomposition through the shareability network.
-Moreover, we present a node compression technique and heuristic edge compression techniques to obtain a simplified ILP and enable tractable computation of the SBRP at-scale.
-The node compression technique uses an ILP to generate bus stops while satisfying maximum walking constraints for all students and decreases the number of nodes in the shareability network.
-In contrast, the edge compression techniques are heuristics that are applied to reduce the density of the shareability network, and work well in practice.
+This paper proposes a shareability network based approach for solving large-scale SSRPs, a reduced SBRP under a single school setting.
+We simplified the ILP for solving the SSRP by building the connection between SSRP and WSCP by decomposition through the shareability network.
+Moreover, we presented a node compression technique and heuristic edge pruning techniques to obtain a simplified ILP and enable tractable computation of the SSRP at-scale.
+The node compression technique used an ILP to generate bus stops while satisfying maximum walking distance constraints for all students and decreases the number of nodes in the shareability network.
+In contrast, the edge pruning techniques were heuristics that were applied to reduce the density of the shareability network, and worked well in practice.